Alerting and Notifications

 Uptrace supports 2 types of monitors: metric and error monitors.

-Error monitors allow to receive notifications for certain errors (exceptions) and logs, for example, production logs with ERROR
+Error monitors allow to receive notifications for certain errors (exceptions) and logs, for example, there is a production log with the severity level ERROR

 Notification channels